 Nicolai Clausen joined the Reichsmarine in October 1929 as a seaman.
 He spent the next few years on torpedo boats (T-185 and G-10) and on the sailing school ship (Segelschulschiff) Gorch Fock.
 In September 1935 he transferred to the new U-boat force and after some months of training, joined U-26 under Kptlt.
 Werner Hartmann in April 1936.

 In March 1937 he entered Marineschule (Naval Academy) Mürwik and received several months of officer training.
 In the next two years he served on the battlecruiser Admiral Graf Spee and the minesweeper M-134.

 When war broke out in autumn 1939, his former commander Werner Hartmann requested his services, and Niko Clausen became the 1st Watch Officer (I WO) on U-37.
 He completed three patrols on U-37, mostly in the Atlantic, and on returning from the first patrol received his Iron Cross 2nd Class (EK II) from Karl Dönitz personally (see a photo).

 The first three patrols on U-129, mostly in the Atlantic, ended without success, but during the fourth patrol, in Caribbean waters, Niko Clausen sank seven ships with a total of 25,613 tons.
-During this patrol he received the Knights Cross.
+During this patrol he was awarded the Knights Cross.
 After returning from this patrol in May 1942 he turned over command of U-129 to Hans-Ludwig Witt.